Areas Of Practice

 The Comprehensive Environmental Response, Compensation and Liability Act (also known as Superfund or CERCLA) is federal legislation targeting the cleanup of contamination from hazardous waste.

-Cleanup can be extremely costly, and these laws constitute a minefield of challenges.
+Cleanup can be extremely costly and constitute a minefield of challenges.
 However, there is potential for avoiding liability and, through various strategies, minimizing cost.
-If you find yourself facing liability under Superfund, either to the government, or a third party seeking reimbursement for cleanup costs, we can help.
+If you’re facing liability under Superfund, either to the government, or a third-party seeking reimbursement for cleanup costs, we can help.

 Read more about the EPA Superfund Program.